 What happens next

-We will consider the information you have provided to work out how much tax you owe.
-We may contact you if we need more.
+We'll consider the information you've provided to work out how much tax you owe.
+We may contact you if we need more information.